kanidm/kanidm/README.md

 ## Documentation / Getting Started / Install

-If you want to deploy Kanidm to see what it can do, you should read the kanidm book.
+If you want to deploy Kanidm to see what it can do, you should read the Kanidm book.

 - [Kanidm book (Latest stable)](https://kanidm.github.io/kanidm/stable/)
 - [Kanidm book (Latest commit)](https://kanidm.github.io/kanidm/master/)